vikasrajput6035/progresssoft-datwarehouse-app/README.md

 # Tab 2 (Summary Report) :-

-In this screen user can see the summary report of every files uploaded by him.
+In this screen user can see the summary report of every files uploaded by him/him.
 It shows following fields:

 1. File name
 2. No. Of Invalid deals